fybrik/fybrik/website/content/docs/usage/notebook-sample/index.md

 ---
-title: Running Kubeflow notebook with The Mesh for Data
+title: Kubeflow notebook sample
 weight: 10
 ---

-This sample demonstrate the use of {{< name >}} with a Kubeflow notebooks.
+This sample shows how to run a Kubeflow notebook with {{< name >}} and demonstrate how polices are seamlessly applied when accessing a dataset.
-In this sample you will:
-1. Prepare a dataset to be read by the notebook
-1. Register the dataset in ODPi Egeria catalog
-1. Provide {{< name >}} with credentials to the dataset
-1. Deploy a Kubeflow notebook
-1. Create a {{< name >}} runtime environment for the notebook
-1. Read the dataset and observe policies applied seamlessly

-The following sample was verified with the following software versions:
-- Kubernetes: kind v0.10.0, OpenShift 4.3
-- Kuebflow v1.0.2
-- IBM Cloud Object Storage service
+## Before you begin

-The following steps assume you have the following available and running:
+Ensure that you have the following:
-- Kubernetes cluster
+- Kubernetes cluster (this guide was tested with kind v0.10.0 and OpenShift 4.3)
 - Kubectl
-- Kuebflow v1.0.2
+- Kuebflow installed on your cluster (this guide was tested with Kubeflow v1.0.2)
 - S3 Object storage account (e.g., Ceph, Minio, IBM Cloud Object Storage)

 {{< tip >}}